Rallying-Rally of driver and constructor standings

-Oct 5 (Infostrada Sports) - Driver and constructor standings after the Rally of France on Sunday
+Nov 16 (Infostrada Sports) - Driver and constructor standings after the Rally of Great Britain on Sunday

 Drivers Points